priyankaMD/PD-Articles/marathon.md

 ## We are finishers...

 On Sunday morning, we woke up early in the morning because we had a marathon at 6:45 AM which was organized by Persistent Systems.
-We woke up at 5 PM and we got ready for the run.
+We woke up at 5 AM and we got ready for the run.
 We reached the Persistent office which is located at SB Road at 6:30 AM.
 We were excited about the marathon.<br />

 There were three categories for marathon 3 KM, 5 KM, and 10 KM.
 We were registered for 5 KM run.
 Exactly at 6:45 AM,